William Alexander Ancrum: Rossdhu Plantation

 In 1938, Capt.
 Ancrum purchased Lower Waverly Plantation in Pawley's Island, South Carolina and renamed it Rossdhu Plantation, after his Calhoun ancestral home in Scotland.
-He and his wife retired here and spent the remainder of their life in his native state, often traveling to Charleston and Camden to visit family.
+He and his wife retired here and spent the remainder of their lives in his native state, often traveling to Charleston and Camden to visit family.
 He remained a lifelong Episcopalian.
-After retiring to Rossdhu Plantation in Pawley's Island, the family became members and of and attended All Saints' Parish Church, Waccamaw.
+After retiring to Rossdhu Plantation in Pawley's Island, the family became members of and attended All Saints' Parish Church, Waccamaw.
 After his son, William Alexander Ancrum IV, known as "Billy Boy," died early at the age of 29, his headstone was placed at this church.

 Subsequent Headstones were placed in Arlington National Cemetery and at the Ancrum Family Cemetery in downtown Camden, South Carolina.